-Finally, we need to determine an appropriate value of L for a given enclosure.
+Finally, we need an appropriate value of L for a given enclosure.
 The preceding correlations for $\varepsilon_g$ and $\alpha_g$ are based a one-dimensional path of length L through the gas.
 Even for a pair of flat plates a distance $\ell$ apart, the choice of length is not obvious since radiation can travel much farther than $\ell$ if it follows a path that is not perpendicular to the plates.

-For enclosures that have black walls at a uniform temperature, we can use an effective path length, $L_0$ , called the geometrical mean beam length, to represent both the size and the configuration of a gaseous region.
-The geometrical mean beam length is defined as
+For enclosures that have black walls at a uniform temperature, we can use an effective path length, $L_0$ , called the geometrical mean beam length, to represent both the volume and shape of a gaseous region.